 Back to the Tools Used For Gardening:

-Trowels are essential hand tools.
-They are important for transplanting bedding plants, seedlings, and herbs, for transferring to containers, as well as for digging out weeds.
+Trowels are essential small hand tools.
+Using a garden trowel is important for transplanting bedding plants, seedlings, and herbs, for transferring to containers, as well as for digging out weeds.
+So you’ll get a lot of use out of them.

 - The handle should fit your hand comfortably.